MageMCU/HMC5883L/README.md

 ## In Development

-- The programming and testing of multiple magnetometers, HMC5883L and LSM303D have similar functional characteristics when it comes to programming which I hope will solve some of the issues with the HMC5883L.
+- The programming and testing of multiple magnetometers, HMC5883L and LSM303D, they have similar functional characteristics when it comes to programming (which I hope will solve some of the issues with the HMC5883L).
     - There are no technical or application notes to suplement information other than the incomplete HMC5883L datasheet from Honeywell.
     - On the other hand, the STMicroelectronics LSM303D datasheet is simiular to the Honeywell, but I did find an application note AN3192.
         - With this information and the further attempt to contact Honeywell, I might get their compass up and working...